 FAQs also make for great video content, which is shareable across a range of social networks and growing in popularity.
 Read about the importance of using video in your marketing.

-Your work hard to offer the best care to your patients and part of that includes learning about the latest and greatest technologies and treatments out there.
+You work hard to offer the best care to your patients and part of that includes learning about the latest and greatest technologies and treatments available.
 Anytime you adopt a new treatment or learn something, take some time to share that with your audience via your blog.

 Upcoming Events or Office News